El Paso Scottish Rite

 1/7

-Herbert Miller Greene (1871–1932), Dallas architect, was born in Huntington, Pennsylvania, in 1871.
-In 1876 the family moved to Peoria, Illinois, where he received his early schooling.
-He subsequently attended the University of Illinois and graduated with a Bachelor of Science degree in architecture in 1893.
-He practiced architecture briefly in Peoria before moving to Dallas in 1897.
-There he operated his own office until 1900, when he formed a partnership with James P. Hubbell under the name Hubbell and Greene.
-During the first two decades of the twentieth century Greene produced a large number of important works, including the Dallas News Building, the Scottish Rite Dormitory for Girls in Austin, the Dallas Trust and Savings Bank, Westminster and Oak Cliff Presbyterian churches in Dallas, Temple Emanu-El in Dallas, the Neiman-Marcus Building in Dallas, and Scottish Rite cathedrals in Dallas, El Paso, San Antonio, and Joplin, Missouri.
-Greene was also the Chief Architect at the University of Texas and designed many of the buildings.
+During the early decades of the twentieth century, Greene was responsible for a significant body of architectural work.
+His portfolio includes the Dallas News Building, the Scottish Rite Dormitory for Girls in Austin, the Dallas Trust and Savings Bank, Westminster and Oak Cliff Presbyterian churches in Dallas, Temple Emanu-El in Dallas, the Neiman-Marcus Building in Dallas, and Scottish Rite cathedrals in Dallas, El Paso, San Antonio, and Joplin, Missouri.
+Greene also served as Chief Architect for the University of Texas, where he designed numerous campus buildings.

 Inside the El Paso Scottish Rite Temple